NetPurpose/tech-tests/frontend/README.md

 ### 2. Display data

-Show the data retrieved from the APIs on the page.
+Show the data retrieved from the API(s) on the page.
 Bonus points for creative visualisations and ideas (we like charts 📊)

-Some ideas (we're not expecting all of these!):
+Mandatory feature set:

 - List of holdings

+Some ideas to extend if you have time:

 - Aggregate statistics on holdings, e.g. total portfolio value
 - Holdings performance over time - [link](https://www.alphavantage.co/documentation/#time-series-data)